SmartBear/soapui-sample-projects/README.md

 soapui-sample-projects
 ======================

-A number of sample SoapUI Projects
+A number of sample SoapUI Projects - see http://www.soapui.org/About-SoapUI/api-example-projects.html